![]() ![]() |

 Click on any of the links below to take you to additional information about the subject listed.
 Please don't hesitate to call or drop us a note if you have any more questions.

-HAS MANY FINE QUALITIES ItÕs the strongest precious metal: because of the type and arrangement of its atoms, itÕs much denser than gold.
+ItÕs the strongest precious metal: because of the type and arrangement of its atoms, itÕs much denser than gold.
 When its surface is scratched or nicked, there is little or no metal lost as there is with gold.
 This is why jewelry with engraved or textured finishes will last indefinitely.
 We set most of our prong set diamonds and colored gems in platinum because of its superior strength and durability, very important when the only things holding your gemstone are those small prong tips!
 Bottom line: it wears longer and needs less maintenance over the years.
 It's heavy: Platinum is 60% heavier than 14K gold, due to those densely packed heavy atoms.
 This is a difference you can feel.
 A six inch cube weighs as much as a grown man (about 170 lbs)!
 It's versatile: Platinum with its pure white luster has a subtle beauty and understated elegance.
 And it works well in designs with 18K yellow gold, giving jewelry a sophisticated look.
 IS PLATINUM THE SAME AS WHITE GOLD?
-WHAT

-TO LOOK FOR Because of its extremely high melting point and superior hardness, working with platinum can pose problems for the jeweler who is not used to working with it.
+Because of its extremely high melting point and superior hardness, working with platinum can pose problems for the jeweler who is not used to working with it.
 This can result in contamination of the metal, improper soldering, and poor polish.
 At Refined Designs we have taken classes with the experts in the field and have invested in the equipment needed to properly work with platinum.
 Make sure you bring your platinum jewelry to someone experienced in working with it.
 Just as with gold, pay special attention to the craftsmanship, durability, and beauty of the design. |

 ||||||||||||||||||||||||||||||||